J-A-McCrae/Marketplace/avoiding_common_attacks.md

 # Avoiding Common Attacks

+## Tests Implemented

+The folling tests have been implemented for the two DApp contracts.

+Marketplace.sol
+* Test For Not Exceeding Integer Caps
+* Test For Buying Product With Insufficient Funds
+* Test For Not Store Manager Changing Product Price
+* Test For Not Store Owner Reading Store Funds
+* Test For Not Store Owner Withdrawing Store Funds

+The 5 No. tests for Marketplace.sol were chosen to test key potential security vulnerabilities (integer overflow/underflow protection, privilaged access and funds transfer).

+EmergencyStop.sol
+* Test for Activating Circuit Breaker

+The 1 No. test for EmergencyStop.sol was was chosen to test the sole function in the contract (i.e the circuit breaker design pattern).

+---

-The following four common attacks are explained below and the associated user risks are mitigated in this DApp.
+The following four common attacks are explained below - each mitigated in this DApp

 ## Common Attack No. 1 - tx.origin Attack